web3bindings/prototype/README.md

 ## Design Goals

-1. *Cross-Platform*: Object model definition is separated from the framework/language.
+1. *Separation*: Object model definition is separated from the framework/language.
 2. *Abstraction*: Complex queries and actions at the protocol layer are abstracted into simple methods at the application layer.
 3. *Extensibility*: Application layer methods can utilize outside services (IPFS, Swarm, etc).